How to Transcribe Videos for Accessibility and ADA Compliance

 • "[Video shows B-roll of city streets]"

-These additions help blind and low-vision users understand content fully.
+These help blind and low-vision users follow content fully.

 Step 5: Export in Multiple Formats

-Different platforms and use cases require different export formats.
+Different platforms and use cases need different export formats.
 VidNotes lets you export transcripts as:

 • Plain text (.txt): Simple text documents for embedding on web pages